azodichr/azodichr.github.io/research_GeneReg.md

 <figure>
 	<p align='center'>
 		<img src="../img/research/omic_integration.png" alt='CombStress' height="300px">
-		<figcaption><small>A framework for the computational identification of pCREs.
+		<figcaption><small>Figure 1.
+A framework for the computational identification of pCREs.
 Gene expression data specific to a biological question is needed to identify a set of likely co-regulated genes.
 Publically available omic-scale datasets can be used to supplement the question specific data using modeling integration methods such as machine learning.</small></figcaption>

 	</p>
 </figure>